peastman/statmech/source/largenumbers.rst

 This theorem dates back to 1718, when Abraham de Moivre presented a proof of a special case of it in his book *The Doctrine of Chances*.
 This book was not, as you might guess, an academic treatise for mathematicians.
 It was a book for gamblers, discussing how to win at various games of chance.
-Do not ever let anyone tell you that mathematics is not useful!
+Don't ever let anyone tell you that mathematics is not useful!

 This is the reason that normal distributions are so important.
 No matter what distribution you start out with, once